maaislam/ab-test-boilerplate/README.md

 3. while npm is installing the dependencies, install chrome extension tampermonkey.

 4. Once tamperMonkey installation is complete, Click tampermonkey extension and start a new script.
-   Within the script copy and paste the following:
+   Within the script copy and paste the following and press `ctrl + s`:

 ```
 // ==UserScript==